tydeu/lean4-betterNumLits/README.md

 ### Caveats

 On the other hand, because both the numeral notation and single decimal digit numeric literals expand to the same type classes, the pretty printer can not distinguish between the two (i.e. `0` and `(0)` are equivalent after expansion).
-Thus, one has to be chosen as the "canonical" form for pretty printing.
+Thus, one has to be chosen as the canonical form for pretty printing.
 The package currently has both `0` and `(0)` unexpand to `0` for aesthetic simplicity, though this does make the details of the implementation more complicated.